 As baseball works to repair its image after the steroid craze of the late 1990s and early 2000s, the game is getting faster and more explosive the old fashioned way: hard work.
 We’re seeing more and more powerful pitchers toe the rubber and light up scoreboard radar guns with triple digits, and it’s not just happening during MLB play.

 In June 2020, Chicago Cubs draftee Luke Little was clocked throwing 105 miles per hour.
-He was 19 years old at the time.
+He was 19 years old at the time, a minor league pitcher not yet close to debuting in the major leagues.

 Though unofficial, the 6-foot-8 southpaw neared what the Guinness World Record considers the fastest pitch ever recorded.